-This edition was published by DAW Books on July 1, 2014 in paperback and has 336 pages.
+This horror, urban fantasy is a paperback edition that was published by DAW Books on July 1, 2014 and has 336 pages.

 Fourth in the White Trash Zombie comic urban fantasy horror series about Angel Crawford, a zombie from the wrong side of the tracks who’s makin’ good.
 Based in Louisiana.